top of page

 Jordan Orchestra

-Jordan High School opened in the Fall of 2020.
-The orchestra program has over 200 students in six orchestras.
+Since opening in the Fall of 2020, the orchestra program has grown to approximately 200 students in six orchestras.

 In its short existence, the orchestra has set a high standard of artistic achievement.
 It is worth noting that the orchestra earned Sweepstakes at the UIL Concert & Sightreading evaluation in its first year amidst the COVID-19 pandemic.